What is the Best Bottled Water?

 The FDA is responsible for regulating bottled water, and the EPA oversees the health of our city drinking water.
 As citizens, we can look up and find the source of our drinking water, the water’s quality, and any threats the public needs to know about.
 While it is true that bottled water companies not only comply with EPA regulations of contaminants, they must also answer to the Food and Drug Administration -- what happens to those bottled water brands that source and bottle their water outside of the country?
 Who tests for contaminants?
 Not the EPA.
 And what is happening to the environment and people they take exotic water from?
 The unfounded fears over the quality of our tap water must be questioned if we hope to stop lining pockets of greedy beverage and oil companies.
 It’s time you ask, what are you really being sold?

-There has been much worry over how acidic our diets are, and although this might be true, it is important for us not to self medicate with water that has a high pH (alkaline water).
-It is always important to consult with a physician if we are lacking nutrients.
-However, it’s important to understand that the human body is the healthiest when we are in a generally neutral state, which means water at a balanced pH of 7.5.
-Anything much lower than that and we risk our bodies becoming too acidic, go too high and we risk our bodies being in a basic state.
-High alkaline bottled water should not be consumed on a regular basis.
-It doesn’t matter what your workouts look like, or your activity level, always strive for balanced water and a balanced pH.
+There has been much worry over how acidic our diets are, and although this might be true, we must not self-medicate with water with a high pH (alkaline water).
+It is always essential to consult a physician if we lack nutrients.
+However, it’s important to understand that the human body is the healthiest when in a generally neutral state, which means water at a balanced pH of 7.5.
+Anything much lower than that, and we risk our bodies becoming too acidic, going too high, and we risk our bodies being in a basic state.
+It doesn’t matter your workouts or activity level; always strive for balanced water and pH.

 Don’t be so basic.
-The majority of us cannot tell the difference between municipal water, mountain spring water, water from exotic islands, or basic carbon filtered water.
-The best thing to remember is to drink purified, balanced water, and avoid drinking high pH water all the time.
-So you actually do want to be basic when it comes to your water.
+The majority of us cannot tell the difference between municipal water, mountain spring water, water from exotic islands, or basic carbon-filtered water.
+The best thing to remember is to drink purified, balanced water.

 Gimmick #5: Packaging

 We all love a beautifully designed beverage bottle, especially one that reminds you of that exotic vacation you’ve been meaning to take.
-A lot of bottled water companies design their bottles to take us on an experience -- whether that be a tropical island adventure, a medicinal bottled water savior for those high impact workouts, or a pristine fresh mountain spring.
-Most bottled water packaging doesn’t quite match up with the reality these companies are trying to convey.
-Bottled water packing at worst is a plastic pollution facade, at best (when it’s not plastic) it is a solution to our plastic crisis.
-Be logical when looking at packaging and seek water from bottles that are truly reusable and recyclable - look beyond the label.
-Taste testers who drank from bottled water with labels removed, were found to dislike the taste of the water when bottles were reduced to their crinkly, cheap, label-free single-use plastic reality.
+Many bottled water companies design their bottles to take us on an experience -- whether that be a tropical island adventure, a medicinal bottled water savior for those high-impact workouts, or a pristine fresh mountain spring.
+Most bottled water packaging doesn’t match the reality these companies are trying to convey.
+Bottled water packing, at worst, is a plastic pollution facade; at best (when it’s not plastic), it is a solution to our plastic crisis.
+Be logical when looking at packaging and seek water from truly reusable and recyclable bottles - look beyond the label.
+Taste testers who drank from bottled water with labels removed were found to dislike the taste of the water when bottles were reduced to their crinkly, cheap, label-free, single-use plastic reality.

 Reusability in place of single-use plastic bottles.

 One of the areas bottled water taste tests barely touch on, if they ever do, is the actual packaging of the bottled water.
-We are finding single-use plastic pollution all over our streets, beaches, in our lakes and oceans.
-Now we are finding microplastics in our beverages and food sources which may be toxic to our human bodies, as well as our planet.
-When choosing a bottled water, consider how the packaging directly relates to your health and how long the plants, animals, and humans on our beautiful planet will be able to exist based on your choice.
+We find single-use plastic pollution all over our streets, beaches, lakes, and oceans.
+Now, we are finding microplastics in our beverages and food sources, which may be toxic to our human bodies and our planet.
+When choosing bottled water, consider how the packaging directly relates to your health and how long the plants, animals, and humans on our beautiful planet will be able to exist based on your choice.

-At the moment there are only a few genuinely sustainable options to choose from, but it’s important to make those choices when they’re on our shelves.
-This is exactly why PATHWATER was created, to disrupt the beverage industry and be a voice for better packaging solutions.
-It’s one planet, and it takes a collective effort to make changes here.
-We can have convenience and purified water without feeling guilty or the risk of poisoning our bodies with harmful single-use plastic packaging.
-This is why packaging is such a big part of determining what the best bottled water is.
+At the moment, there are only a few genuinely sustainable options to choose from, but it’s important to make those choices when they’re on our shelves.
+This is precisely why PATH was created: to disrupt the beverage industry and be a voice for better packaging solutions.
+It’s one planet, and making changes here takes a collective effort.
+We can have convenience and purified water without feeling guilty or at risk of poisoning our bodies with harmful single-use plastic packaging.
+Packaging is such a big part of determining the best bottled water.

 Gimmick #6: Where’s your water from?

 We all care about drinking the best and healthiest beverages, especially when it comes to water.
 Now we know we must factor in finding the best packaging that will not harm our bodies or our precious earth.
-Where water is sourced is also extremely important, because over half of the bottled water on our shelves are either spring water or municipal water and we are paying high prices for something that is very simply, water.
+Where water is sourced is also extremely important because over half of the bottled water on our shelves is either spring water or municipal water, and we are paying high prices for something very simple: water.

-Most people are surprised to find out just how many bottled water brands are actually tap water.
-Why wouldn’t we be surprised our water is tap water, when the bottle paints a different picture?
+Most people are surprised to discover how many bottled water brands are tap water.
+Why wouldn’t we be surprised our water is tap water when the bottle paints a different picture?
 We have been told to be wary of municipal water when most bottled water is purified tap water.
-Most bottled water brands use different filtering processes ranging from a basic carbon filtration system all the way to intricate reverse osmosis systems.
+Most bottled water brands use other filtering processes ranging from a basic carbon filtration system to intricate reverse osmosis systems.
 So when we drink water out of the tap at home, we are basically drinking most bottled water brands.
-The exception is that with plastic bottled water we are also ingesting the petro-based microplastics that might be causing serious harm to our health.
-Not to mention the time plastic bottles take to decompose, and the destruction they create in the interim.
+The exception is that with plastic bottled water, we are also ingesting petro-based microplastics that might be causing serious harm to our health.
+Not to mention the time plastic bottles decompose and the destruction they create in the interim.

-We always suggest that if you want the best of both worlds, filter your water at home.
+We always suggest that you filter your water at home if you want the best of both worlds.
 It’s less waste, less money, and is your healthiest solution to hydrating.
-If you’re out and about there are new options that are sprouting up, like eh hem, PATHWATER!
+If you’re out and about, there are new options that are sprouting up, like eh hem, PATHWATER!
 We are currently the only purified water in a bottle designed to be infinitely reusable and 100% recyclable.

-So what have we all learned about which is the best bottled water?
-It is definitely time we consider skipping the plastic packaging when we hydrate.
+So, what have we all learned about, which is the best bottled water?
+We should consider skipping the plastic packaging when we hydrate.
 The beverage industry has campaigned with misinformation and convinced us that convenience only comes in a petroleum-based form of single-use plastic.
 NOT TRUE; reality is proving this wrong.
 When we do need water on the run, it’s best to make sure we’re not just buying a gimmick that’s really misleading and ultimately unhealthy.
-We want balanced, purified, water and most importantly in a reusable bottle that doesn’t have a short, pathetic, 5-minute life and then goes on to pollute the planet for 750+ years.
+We want balanced, purified water and, most importantly, in a reusable bottle that doesn’t have a short, pathetic, 5-minute life and then pollutes the planet for 750+ years.
 While throw-away options are plentiful, we must seek alternatives and avoid single-use plastic water bottles at all costs.
-We deserve better, our planet deserves better, and future generations deserve so much better than the mess we have today.
+We deserve better, our planet deserves better, and future generations deserve so much better.

-If you are looking for a bottled water option, we are revolutionizing stores near you.
+If you want a better bottled water option, we are revolutionizing stores near you.
 You can find our store locator here.
-You can also order your reusable bottles direct from us here.
-If you are looking to get your school, home, or work to ban single-use plastic bottled water and replace with PATHWATER we’d love to spread our mission of reusability, give us a shout.
+You can also order your reusable bottles directly from us here.
+If you are looking to get your school, home, or work to ban single-use plastic bottled water and replace it with PATH we’d love to spread our mission of reusability; give us a shout

 Resources: